 AmazonBasics Microwave

 One of the more surprising announcements was a microwave with Alexa controls.
 While it doesn’t have built-in voice controls, it can connect to Echo speakers.
 It also features Auto Popcorn Replenishment, which uses Dash functionality to automatically order popcorn when you run low.
-Amazon will release its AmazonBasics Microwave on November 14 for $59.99.
+Amazon released its AmazonBasics Microwave on November 14 at $59.99.

 Echo Wall Clock

 Amazon set out to update another standard home product—the wall clock.
 The Echo Wall Clock has a regular analog clock face but also connects to Alexa via Bluetooth and adds a visual element to one of Alexa’s most popular skills — setting timers.
 Any time you set a timer with Alexa, LEDs around the edge of the clock will light up and start counting down in 60-second increments.
 It’ll also automatically adjust for daylight savings time.
-The clock will cost $29.99 when it releases, but it isn’t available for preorder yet.
+The clock sells for $29.99.

 We also got some new information about Alexa skills at the event.